BitGo/BitGoJS/README.md

 We specifically limit our support to LTS versions of Node, not because this package won't work on other versions, but because LTS versions tend to be the most widely used in practice.
-It's possible the packages in this repository will work correctly on newer or older versions of Node, but we typeically don't run automated tests against non-LTS (odd numbered) versions of Node, with the possible exception of the latest odd numbered version for advanced awareness of upcoming breaks in version support.
+It's possible the packages in this repository will work correctly on newer or older versions of Node, but we typically don't run automated tests against non-LTS (odd numbered) versions of Node, with the possible exception of the latest odd numbered version for advanced awareness of upcoming breaks in version support.